dice-group/joint-model/README.md

 # Getting Started

-This repository contains the source code and dataset for the paper "Jointly Learning from Social Media and Environmental Data forTyphoon Intensity Prediction"
+This repository contains the source code and dataset for "Semantic-based End-to-End Learning for Typhoon Intensity Prediction"

 In this work, we consider social media as a supplementary source of knowledge in addition to environmental data.
 We propose the combination of semantically-enriched word embedding model to represent entities in tweets with their semantics representations computed with the traditional word2vec.
 Moreover,we study how social media users interact during typhoons-in termsof volume and sentiments of tweets- and the correlation with typhoon intensity.
 Based on these insights, we build a joint model that learns from disaster-related tweets and environmental data to improve prediction.